crukci-bioinformatics/ppms_wrapper/README.md

    this email address to a Raven ID, then refresh, and check whether the mapping now exists.
 If so, great.
 Otherwise block the operation and complain about the cost code or email address.
+1. We do not want to hard-code an API key (especially since the code is hosted on a public GitHub repository).
+But we don't want to have to supply it for each operation, either.
+Maybe a config file on disk somewhere (outside of the HTTP hierarchy)?
+1. How do we prevent saving of an invalid cost code or email address?
+I guess we allow the issue as a whole to be saved, but reject the saving of the custom value, and post a message to the user.

 ## Notes